AnggaR96s/Reforestation/README.md

-## Why do crabs never give to charity?
-Because they’re shellfish.
+## Why can't your nose be 12 inches long?
+Because then it'd be a foot!